ViachaSlavniy/minimalistic-storefront-test/server/README.md

-# GraphQL endpoint for Junior Developer position in Scandiweb

 ### Overview

 You are going to need this endpoint in order to implement the assignment given to you (minimalistic storefront).